datatrail-jhu/07_dataviz/manuscript/02_plotsinR.md

 #### Making Exploratory Plots

 To build your first plot in `ggplot2` we'll make use of the fact that there are some datasets already available in R. One frequently-used data set is known as `diamonds`.
-This data set contains prices and other attributes of 53,940 diamonds, with each row containing information about a different diamon.
+This data set contains prices and other attributes of 53,940 diamonds, with each row containing information about a different diamond.
 If you look at the first few rows of data, you can get an idea of what data are included in this dataset.

 ![First 12 rows of diamonds dataset](images/02_plotsinR/02_dataviz_plotsinR-14.png)